Active Therapy with Anxious Families: How to Use Process, Parents, and Homework to Get Families Moving

 Lynn Lyons, LICSW

-Lynn is the co-author with Reid Wilson of Anxious Kids, Anxious Parents and the companion book for kids Playing with Anxiety: Casey’s Guide for Teens and Kids.
-She is the author of Using Hypnosis with Children: Creating and Delivering Effective Interventions and has multiple online programs for clinicians, parents and children.
+Lynn is the author of several books and articles, including The Anxiety Audit, Anxious Kids, Anxious Parents and the companion book for kids Playing with Anxiety: Casey’s Guide for Teens and Kids (with co-author Reid Wilson), Using Hypnosis with Children: Creating and Delivering Effective Interventions.
 She is the co-host of the popular podcast Flusterclux.

 She maintains a private practice in Concord, New Hampshire where she sees families whenever she’s not on the road teaching.